-How to Extract Powerpoint to HTML Using GroupDocs.Parser Java
+Convert PPTX to HTML Using GroupDocs.Parser for Java

-Converting a PowerPoint presentation into HTML is a common requirement for web publishing PowerPoint slides and for migrating content to content‑management systems.
-In this tutorial you’ll learn how to extract Powerpoint to HTML with GroupDocs.Parser for Java, step by step.
-We’ll cover everything from setting up the library to handling the extracted HTML, so you can quickly integrate slide content into your web applications.
+Converting a PowerPoint presentation into HTML is a frequent need when you want to convert pptx to html for web publishing, content‑management system migration, or automated reporting.
+In this tutorial you’ll learn how to extract PowerPoint to HTML with GroupDocs.Parser for Java, from library installation to handling the resulting markup.
+By the end, you’ll have a production‑ready snippet that you can drop into any Java‑based web application.

 Quick Answers

 - Which library supports this in Java?
-GroupDocs.Parser for Java provides a simple API for HTML extraction.
+GroupDocs.Parser for Java provides a straightforward API for HTML extraction.

 - Do I need a license?
 A free trial or temporary license works for evaluation; a paid license is required for production.